 Month 2: Build Real Presence

-Have actual humans from your team, not an intern with a brand account, create personal Reddit and Quora accounts and start contributing genuinely useful answers in subreddits relevant to your industry.
-No pitching.
-No links to your site.
-Just helpful, detailed answers to real questions.
+Have actual humans from your team, not an intern managing a brand account, open personal Reddit and Quora accounts and start showing up in subreddits tied to your industry with answers people actually find useful.
+Skip the pitch.
+Skip the link.
+Just be the person who gives a straight, detailed answer.

 The goal is building karma and reputation.
 Reddit users check post histories.
 If someone's entire history is promoting one company, they get called out instantly.
 You need 60 to 90 days of genuine contributions before any commercial mention is safe.